 Red Creek is located on 980 acres in northern Routt County, Colorado, at an altitude of 8300 feet.
 The 38 lots lie along a ridge with inspiring year-round views.
-Twenty-two homes have been completed thus far.
+Twenty-five homes have been completed thus far.

 Some come to Red Creek to escape city life, reveling in the beauty and stillness of the forest.
 Others roll to a stop at the end of long careers, and take pleasure in entertaining friends and family throughout the cycle of seasons.
 Some leave the surrounding forest untouched, others plant, landscape and fence small areas.
 However our visions direct us, the forest has room for all.